MetanoKid/coding-scars/_drafts/log-window-3.md

 ## Filtering

 Remember `LogEntries`?
-The `List<LogEntry` where we store all of the log messages we receive?
+The `List<LogEntry>` where we store all of the log messages we receive?
 Well, we want to filter it now.
 To do that, we'll create a new `ICollectionView` from it.

 An `ICollectionView` lets us sort, filter or group data from a given collection via predicate.
-This predicate is a function that decides, for each element in the collection, whether it belongs to the selected data.
+This predicate is a function that decides, for each element in the collection, whether it belongs to the filtered data.

 By the way, don't let the `View` part of the name fool you.
 This doesn't have anything to do with visual representation, it's just the way to call this kind of filtered collection.